jonnigs/Tolvunarfraedi_2/README.md

 Projects from the course Tölvunarfræði 2 (Computer science 2).
 The course used Java and C++.
 Some of the Java classes use methods in classes from the [algs4 collection by princeton](https://algs4.cs.princeton.edu/code/).

+### 8. Verkefni

+1. & 2.
+Add delete and swap to the Java class SinglyLinkedList.
+The delete method deletes a node in a singly linked list by its number and connects the list so its only missing one node.
+The swap method swaps the position of two nodes in a Singly Linked List.
+2. C++ heapsort.
+The methods exch, lesss and sink needed for heapsort, finally connected together into a functioning heapsort method.

 ### 7. Verkefni

 1. Itterative implementation of the min() and max() methods for the Java class BTS.